tgracchus/metrics/README.md

 - An ingest rest endpoint pushes the raw data to a kafka topic.

-- A kakfa streams app which aggregates the metrics points for every minute and inserts the points aggregated per minute into timescaledb.
+- A kakfa streams app which aggregates the metrics group by second with a sliding windows of 15m with a grace period of 1 hour:
-It works in windows of 15m, that means that metric timestamps needs to be into that 15 minutes , otherwise metrics are discarded.
-In other words, you can not send events to the past.
+That means that events are agrregated per second and can send events "late" up to one hour.

 - A query endpoint queries the timescaledb for fetching the points for the last 15m, last hour or last day.